Koryo-saram: Deportation to Central Asia

 In 1937, facing reports from the People's Commissariat for Internal Affairs (NKVD) that there were possibilities that Japanese would have infiltrate the Russian Far East by means of ethnic Korean spies, Joseph Stalin and Vyacheslav Molotov signed Resolution 1428-326 ss, "On the Exile of the Korean Population from border Raions of the Far East Kray", on 21 August.
 According to the report of Nikolai Yezhov, 36,442 Korean families totalling 171,781 persons were deported by 25 October.
 The deported Koreans faced difficult conditions in Central Asia: monetary assistance promised by the government never materialised, and furthermore, most of the deported were rice farmers and fishermen, who had difficulty adapting to the arid climate of their new home.
 Estimates based on population statistics suggest that 40,000 deported Koreans died in 1937 and 1938 for these reasons.
 Nonetheless, the deportees cooperated to build irrigation works and start rice farms; within three years, they had recovered their original standard of living.

 The events of this period led to the formation of a cohesive identity among the Korean deportees.
-However, in schools for Soviet Korean children, the government switched Korean language from being the medium of instruction to being taught merely as a second language in 1939, and from 1945 stopped it from being taught entirely; furthermore, the only publication in the Korean language was the Lenin Kichi (Korean: 레닌 기치, English: The Lenin Flag).
+However, in schools for Soviet Korean children, the government switched Korean language from being the medium of instruction to being taught merely as a second language in 1939, and from 1945 stopped it from being taught entirely; furthermore, the only publication in the Korean language was the Lenin Kichi (now called Koryo Ilbo).
 As a result, subsequent generations lost the use of the Korean language, which J. Otto Pohl described as "emasculat[ing] the expression of Korean culture in the Soviet Union.
 Up until the era of glasnost, it was not permitted to speak openly of the deportations.

-Post-deportation
+Liberation and division of Korea

+During the August to September 1945 Soviet military campaign to liberate Korea, Koryo-saram Chŏng Sangjin was the only ethnic Korean who had a combat role on the Soviet side.
+He notably participated in the Seishin Operation.
+Chŏng and a number of other Koryo-saram joined North Korea after the division of Korea.
+Some Koryo-saram, including Pak Chang-ok, became key figures in that government, where they formed a faction of Soviet Koreans.
+However, in the mid-1950s, Kim Il Sung purged many Soviet-aligned Korean people, which led to the expulsion of a number of Koryo-saram from the North.
+Several of them, including Chŏng, returned to Central Asia and continued writing for the Lenin Kichi.

+Current status

 Scholars estimated that roughly 470,000 Koryo-saram were living in the Commonwealth of Independent States.